For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

-No one likes flakes, especially when they’re on your head.
-A dandruff shampoo is the most effective solution, but there are a lot out there.
-And then there’s the small matter of figuring out why your scalp is flaking at all.
-If your dandruff tends to occur seasonally, you might just have a dry scalp.
-Year-long flakes may indicate a skin condition, like psoriasis or seborrheic dermatitis, a kind of eczema.
-But you can find relief no matter why your scalp is flaking.
-Below, the best dandruff shampoos for every kind of hair (and every kind of dandruff).
+Then there’s the small matter of figuring out why your scalp is flaking in the first place.
+If your dandruff tends to occur seasonally, you might have a dry scalp.
+Yearlong flakes may indicate a skin condition like psoriasis or seborrheic dermatitis, a kind of eczema.

 For Extreme Dandruff

 Head to the doctor for a scalp check if your dandruff is especially stubborn.
-You might have psoriasis or seborrheic dermatitis: two skin conditions that trigger flakes, and yet are unrelated to dry skin.
-My doctor prescribed a 2 percent ketoconazole shampoo when I was first diagnosed with seborrheic dermatitis.
-It’s an anti-fungal treatment that restores balance to your scalp’s natural fungal ecosystem.
-My flakes vanished almost immediately, but the shampoo was incredibly drying.
+You might have psoriasis or seborrheic dermatitis: two skin conditions that trigger flakes and yet are unrelated to dry skin.
+If you are diagnosed with seborrheic dermatitis, your doctor might prescribe you a 2 percent ketoconazole shampoo.
+It’s an antifungal treatment that restores balance to your scalp’s natural fungal ecosystem.
+After using it, your flakes could vanish almost immediately, but the shampoo will be incredibly drying.
 Try alternating every other wash with a moisturizing shampoo to find some relief.

-This is the over-the-counter version of my prescription shampoo.
+This is the over-the-counter version of a prescription dandruff shampoo.
 It’s equipped with the same active ingredient — ketoconazole — but in a smaller dose.
-It’s a big hit within the dandruff community on Reddit, although it is obviously not as effective as its prescription counterpart.
-I also love that it has an innocuous, barely there scent.
+It’s a big hit in the dandruff community on Reddit, although it is obviously not as effective as its prescription counterpart, and it has an innocuous, barely there scent.

 If You Love a Good Routine

-This shampoo requires you to take on an intense, two-week hair regimen where you marinate and massage your dry scalp with the formula for five to seven minutes, two to three times a week.
+This shampoo requires you to take on an intense, two-week hair regimen of marinating and massaging your dry scalp with the formula for five to seven minutes, two or three times per week.
 Even if you typically wash your hair only once a week, the extra shampooing isn’t damaging or drying.
 Your flakes will be gone before you know it, and after that, you can switch to monthly washes with a maintenance shampoo in between.
 It’s exhausting at first, but you’ll be glad you held strong.

 If Your Hair Is Dyed

-Color-treated hair costs a lot of money, so it makes sense that you’d rather not play a game of chance when it comes to finding the right shampoo.
+Coloring your hair costs a lot of money, so it makes sense that you’d rather not play a game of chance when it comes to finding the right shampoo.
 This one from Redken is formulated with pyrithione zinc, which treats dandruff without stripping your hair color.
-It’s also convenient: you can apply the shampoo to your dry scalp and let it marinate before heading into the shower (or it works on a wet scalp, too).
+And it’s convenient: You can apply the shampoo to your dry scalp and let it marinate before heading into the shower (it works on a wet scalp too).

 If You Prefer Something More Natural

-This exfoliating shampoo will give you peace of mind in the form of soothing, naturally derived oils like tingly peppermint oil, moisturizing castor and coconut oils, and charcoal to draw impurities from the scalp and hair follicle.
-It also leaves a delicious minty-fresh scent in case you need an extra reminder that your scalp is truly clean.
+This exfoliating shampoo will give you peace of mind with its soothing, naturally derived ingredients like tingly peppermint oil, moisturizing castor and coconut oils, and charcoal to draw impurities from the scalp and hair follicles.
+And it leaves a delicious minty-fresh scent (in case you need an extra reminder that your scalp is truly clean).